-- a) construction planning and development schedule; - b) site preparation, clearing, blasting and blast radius, etc., for the installation of: - i. wind turbines and infrastructure and related laydown areas, transmission lines (including buried transmission lines), electrical connection corridors, substations, and access roads (including water crossings) for all wind farms; - ii. solar panels and infrastructure and related laydown areas, transmission lines (including buried transmission lines), electrical connection corridors, substations, and access roads (including water crossings) for all solar farms; - iii. hydrogen and ammonia production facility, including ancillary buildings, structures and infrastructure including pipelines for water source(s), wastewater discharge, and transfer of products; - iv. in-water and on land works for the construction of the marine terminal, docks and docking areas and associated infrastructure at Mortier Bay for loading and unloading Project components, products, equipment and other related Project materials and supplies;
+- a) construction planning and development schedule;

-- v. water management infrastructure; and - vi. worker accommodations and all associated infrastructure including potable water and wastewater systems;
+- b) site preparation, clearing, blasting and blast radius for the installation of: - i. wind turbines and infrastructure and related laydown areas, transmission lines (including buried transmission lines), electrical connection corridors, substations, battery storage areas and access roads (including water crossings) for all wind farms; - ii. solar panels and infrastructure and related laydown areas, transmission lines (including buried transmission lines), electrical connection corridors, substations, battery storage areas and access roads (including water crossings) for all solar farms; - iii. hydrogen and ammonia production facility, including ancillary buildings, structures and infrastructure including pipelines for water source(s), wastewater discharge, and transfer of products; - iv. in-water and on land works for the construction and/or upgrades of the port facilities and associated infrastructure for loading and unloading Project components, products, equipment and other related Project materials and supplies; and - v. worker accommodations and all associated infrastructure including potable water and wastewater systems. - c) sources and predicted decibel levels and duration of noise, including noise during blasting, piling and other construction works; - d) sources and predicted levels of light emissions (including solar glare and shadow flicker); - e) water management infrastructure at all construction locations; - f) Project structures and infrastructure in protected public water supply areas, if applicable; - g) in-water works, such as the installation of intakes and outfalls, fording, removal of aquatic and/or stream side vegetation, dewatering, water use activities, changes to natural flow regime, dredging, piling, blasting, infilling, and placement of in-water infrastructure in the marine and freshwater environments;

-- c) sources and predicted decibel levels and duration of noise, including noise during blasting, piling and other construction works; - d) sources and predicted levels of light emissions (including solar glare and shadow flicker); - e) Project structures and infrastructure in protected public water supply areas, if applicable; - f) Project components for in-water works, such as intakes, outfalls, fording, removal of aquatic and/or stream side vegetation, dewatering, water use activities, changes to natural flow regime, dredging, piling, blasting, infilling, and placement of in-water infrastructure in the marine and freshwater environments; - g) the timing and duration of the construction period for in-water works, including installation of infrastructure, temporary or permanent water intake piping, marine pilings, breakwaters, intake and effluent piping and cribwork; - h) location of dams within or adjacent to the Project area that may be impacted by blasting; - i) location of proposed access roads and trails associated with the Project and any water crossings and infrastructure associated with water crossings (e.g. culverts, dams, bridge structures, etc.); - j) transport, storage, and use of all hazardous materials, fuels and lubricants required during construction, including a description of best management practices for the storage of waste dangerous goods/hazardous waste; - k) location of proposed primary and alternate quarry sites, including boundaries, which may be required to supply materials to the Project; - l) the classes (e.g., crushed aggregate, sand, gravel) and estimated quantities of quarry materials that may be required for the Project, including road construction and upgrading, preparation and construction of tower base sites, preparation of laydown areas and other construction uses;
+- h) the timing and duration of the construction period for in-water works, including installation of infrastructure, temporary or permanent water intake piping, marine pilings, breakwaters, intake and effluent piping and cribwork; - i) access roads, heavy haul roads and trails associated with the Project and any water crossings and infrastructure associated with water crossings (e.g. culverts, dams, bridge structures, etc.); - j) transport, storage, and use of all hazardous materials, fuels and lubricants required during construction, including a description of best management practices for the storage of waste dangerous goods/hazardous waste; - k) location of proposed primary and alternate quarry sites, including boundaries, which may be required to supply materials to the Project; - l) the classes (e.g., crushed aggregate, sand, gravel) and estimated quantities of quarry materials that may be required for the Project, including road construction and upgrading, preparation and construction of tower base sites, preparation of laydown areas and other construction uses; - m) details of exploration or testing activities, including blasting, that may be required to evaluate quarry materials in advance of developing a new quarry site or in evaluating materials at an existing quarry site; - n) concrete batch plants, water sources and water management infrastructure; - o) all heavy equipment to be used during construction and an estimate of all emissions during construction;

-- m) details of exploration or testing activities, including blasting, that may be required to evaluate quarry materials in advance of developing a new quarry site or in evaluating materials at an existing quarry site; - n) location of concrete batch plants and water sources; - o) all heavy equipment to be used during construction and an estimate of all emissions during construction; - p) emissions inventory and prediction of the dispersion of said emissions from all aspects of the construction of the Project (e.g., wind turbines, access roads, and the processing facility, etc.); and - q) details of on-site generators required during construction, including the number and location of such generators, capacity, hours/days of operation, emission profiles, etc.
+- p) emissions inventory and prediction of the dispersion of said emissions from all aspects of the construction of the Project (e.g., wind turbines, access roads, and the processing facility, etc.); and - q) details of on-site generators required during construction, including the number and location of such generators, capacity, hours/days of operation, emission profiles.

-The EIS shall include plans for the construction phase of the Project, as described in subsection 7.2 of the EIS Guidelines.
+The EIS shall include plans for the construction phase of the Project, as described in subsection 7.2 of the Guidelines.

-2.3.3 Operation and Maintenance
+2.2.3 Operation and Maintenance